singh1114/pythonprogramming/_posts/2020-10-27-scheduling-your-tweets-using-csv-with-python.md

 One of the further things that we can do with this is running this as a web app, but that is something that we have [already done](https://pythonprogramming.org/scheduling-a-tweet-using-python-and-django/).

 Not sure what else can we do with this.
 Let me know if you have something in mind.

+## How I am using it?

+I get a notification when someone posts something related to Python on HackerNews.
+I create a new entry in this CSV with the Twitter handle of the user who posted with 2 hrs gap of the last tweet time and the text is tweeted after that time is passed.

+Let me know if someone needs this script.

+Subscribe to get more such posts delivered to your inbox.